prafful13/Mitbits_crypto_web/README.md

 - We then navuagte through the stats view to show the results of our simulation.

 ### External-interference
-- In this scenario we make some transactions from some individual's account to add transactions to on-going simulation
+- In this scenario we make some transactions from some individual's account to add transactions to on-going simulation.
-- We can then navigate though blockchain view to see these approved transactions
+- We store the transaction ids for these transactions.
+- Later, after sometime we search in blockchain to see our transsaction being part of the block chain.
+- On average our system for 100 participants and 10 miners takes 1.5 sec to mine a block of 10 transactions.

 ### Transaction-boom
 - This scenario we generate after the first 10K transaction simulation is reached at it's saturation point.